telerik/kendo-ui-builder/docs/components/tab-strip.md

 ---
-title: TabStrip
+title: Tab Strip
-page_title: TabStrip - Components - Kendo UI Builder
+page_title: Tab Strip - Components - Kendo UI Builder
-description: "Use and implement the TabStrip when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Tab Strip when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: tabstrip_kuib
 ---

-# TabStrip
+# Tab Strip

-The Kendo UI TabStrip is part of the Navigation components which the Builder supports.
+The Tab Strip is part of the Navigation components which the Builder supports.

 ## Usage